faradayio/node_smartystreets/README.md

 Not required.
 Default stdout.
 If included it should be a path to a csv file that does not exist yet.

-`-s, --street-col [col]`
+`-s, --street-col [col_csv]`

 Not required.
 Default is 'street'.
-It should be the name of the column in your input file that contains the first part of the address, e.g. '123 main st'
+It should be the name of the column in your input file that contains the first part of the address, e.g. '123 main st'.
+You can pass a CSV like "HOUSE,PREDIR,STREET,STRTYPE,POSTDIR,APTTYPE,APTNBR" to auto-combine fields (spaces will be added).
+Note that, currently, spaces or special characters are not allowed in the CSV.

 `-z, --zipcode-col [col]`